 We maintain a policy pursuant to which each non-employee director receives an annual director fee of \$107,000 as well as an additional annual fee of \$15,000 for service as the chair of the audit committee and an additional annual fee of \$21,000 for service (including as chair) on the audit committee, each earned on a quarterly basis.
-The policy provides for an additional annual fee of \$20,000 for service as the chair of the compensation committee and an additional annual fee of \$10,000 for service (including as chair) on the compensation committee, each earned on a quarterly basis, and an annual fee of \$15,000 for service as the chair of the nominating and corporate governance committee and an additional annual fee of \$7,500 for service (including as chair) on the nominating and corporate governance committee, each earned on a quarterly basis.
+The policy provides for an additional annual fee of \$20,000 for service as the chair of the compensation committee and an additional annual fee of \$10,000 for service (including as chair) on the compensation committee and an additional annual fee of \$10,000 for service (including as chair) on the compensation committee and an additional annual fee of \$10,000 for service as the chair of the nominating and corporate governance committee and an additional annual fee of \$7,500 for service (including as chair) on the nominating and corporate governance committee, each earned on a quarterly basis.

 Each non-employee director will also receive an annual restricted stock unit award with a grant date value of \$182,000, calculated based on the average closing price (as reported on the applicable stock exchange on which shares of our Class A common stock are traded for the 20 trading days preceding the date of grant or, if such shares have been trading for less than 20 days, the number of days these shares have been trading preceding the date of grant), entitling them to receive shares of our Class A common stock upon vesting.
-Additionally, each non-employee director who was initially elected or appointed to the Board following the closing date received a grant of our Class A common stock with a grant date value, calculated based on the average closing price (as reported on the applicable stock exchange on which shares of our Class A common stock are traded for the 20 trading days preceding the date of grant or, if such shares have been trading for less than 20 days, the number of days these shares have been trading preceding the date of grant), equal to the product of \$182,000, and a fraction calculated as follows: (i) before our first annual shareholder meeting, the numerator of which is (x) the number of days between the closing date and the anticipated date of our first annual shareholder meeting (as determined by the Board) minus (y) the number of days in the period beginning on the date of the effective time and ending on such non-employee director's start date, and the denominator of this fraction is the number of days in the period between the closing date and the anticipated date of our first annual shareholder meeting and (ii) following the our first annual shareholder meeting, the numerator is (x) 365 minus (y) the number of days in the period beginning on the date of the annual shareholder meeting such non-employee director's start date, and the denominator of this fraction is 365.
+Additionally, each non-employee director who was initially elected or appointed to the Board following the closing date received a grant of our Class A common stock with a grant date value, calculated based on the average closing price (as reported on the applicable stock exchange on which shares of our Class A common stock are traded for the 20 trading days preceding the date of grant or, if such shares have been trading for less than 20 days, the number of days these shares have been trading preceding the date of grant), equal to the product of \$182,000, and a fraction calculated as follows: (i) before our first annual shareholder meeting, the numerator of which is (x) the number of days between the closing date and the anticipated date of our first annual shareholder meeting (as determined by the Board) minus (y) the number of days in the period beginning on the date of the effective time and ending on such non-employee director's start date, and the denominator of this fraction is the number of days in the period between the closing date and the anticipated date of our first annual shareholder meeting, the numerator of this fraction is (x) 365 minus (y) the number of days in the period beginning on the date of the annual shareholder meeting immediately preceding such non-employee director's start date, and ending on such non-employee director's start date, and ending on such non-employee director's start date, and the denominator of this fraction is (x) 365 minus (y) the number of days in the period beginning on the date of the annual shareholder meeting immediately preceding such non-employee director's start date, and ending on such non-employee director's start date, and the denominator of this fraction is 365.